 Natural Fertility Diet

-Use of birth control containing hormones effects the levels of folic acid, riboflavin (vit.B2), vitamin B6, vitamin B12, vitamin C, vitamin E and zinc.
+Use of birth control containing hormones affects the levels of folic acid, riboflavin (vitamin.B2), vitamin B6, vitamin B12, vitamin C, vitamin E and zinc.
 It would be wise to take a good whole food multivitamin during and after birth control use to prevent nutritional deficiency and restore already depleted levels.

-Women using birth control consistently for 6 months or longer have been shown to have significant lower levels of tryptophan, vit.
-B6 supplements can help normalize tryptophan metabolism.
+Women using birth control consistently for 6 months or longer have been shown to have significantly lower levels of tryptophan; vitamin B6 supplements can help normalize tryptophan metabolism.

-Prolonged use of progestin has been shown to thin the bones, be sure that you are eating adequate amounts of calcium rich foods like dark leafy greens, sesame seeds, seaweed, almonds, quinoa, chia, as well as limited amounts of organic dairy, yogurt, cottage cheese.
+Prolonged use of progestin has been shown to thin the bones, be sure that you are eating adequate amounts of calcium-rich foods like dark leafy greens, sesame seeds, seaweed, almonds, quinoa, chia, as well as limited amounts of organic dairy, yogurt, and cottage cheese.

 Step 2: Herbal Support for Restoring Hormonal Balance and Promoting Ovulation

 If you have tried to change your diet, are taking a whole food multivitamin and you still do not have a menstrual cycle yet you may want to learn how herbs for fertility can help promote hormonal balance, restore ovulation and bring back a normal menstrual cycle.
 Restoring a natural menstrual cycle is also important for egg health.
-Hormonal birth controls prevent ovulation which can decrease egg health.
-Our follicles require a normalized release of our natural hormones and adequate nutritional levels, synthetic hormones disrupt these which may impact egg health.
+Hormonal birth controls prevents ovulation, which can decrease egg health.
+Our follicles require a normalized release of our natural hormones and adequate nutritional levels; synthetic hormones disrupt these which may impact egg health.

 Once you have stopped using hormonal birth control your body may be confused and in shock.
 One day your body was receiving hormones and then suddenly it was not.
-On top of that your liver may still be containing some of those synthetic hormones which may confuse the body further.
+On top of that, your liver may still contain some of those synthetic hormones, which may confuse the body further.

 Suggested usage for this blend would be for 2-3 months after coming off of hormonal birth control.
 This blend is not recommended for use during fertility cleansing.

 If you know you are not ovulating and you are struggling to get your cycle back you may want to learn more about this South Asian herb.
-One study showed that 67% of women who were not ovulating began ovulating after using Tribulus.
+OIn her text Botanical Medicine for Women’s Health, physician, midwife, and herbalist Dr. Aviva Romm shares of one study performed on 36 women who were not ovulating, showed that 67% realized normal ovulation after only 2-3 months of consistent use of Tribulus; 300-400mg a day, from day 5-14 of their menstrual cycle.
 This herb has been found to stimulate ovulation.
 Tribulus has been used traditionally for hundreds of years to promote healthy fertility in both women and men.

 It has been shown to be most effective when used for 6-12 months consistently.
 Vitex is a remedy that has been shown to be very effective, but requires patience.
 It can take some time to achieve desired results, especially when coming off of birth control, but this herb is specific for regulating menstruation.

-We have learned that birth control that contains progestin may thin the uterine lining.
+We have learned that some types of birth control contain progestin, which may cause the uterine lining to become thin over time.
 Prolonged birth control use in some women has also been linked to anemia.
-Because Dong Quai is a wonderful uterine and blood tonic it may help to restore a healthy uterine lining and help prevent anemia.
+Because Dong Quai is a wonderful uterine and blood tonic, it may help the body to restore a healthy uterine lining and help prevent anemia.

-Maca is one of the best supportive tonics for our endocrine system; which controls and produces many of our hormones.
+Maca is one of the best supportive tonics for our endocrine system, which controls and produces many of our hormones.
 This root is very nourishing.
 Maca root supports overall hormonal balance and may greatly support our bodies through times of stress.
-An important factor when dealing with stopping synthetic hormones is the stress factor.
+An important aspect when dealing with discontinuing synthetic hormones is the stress factor.
 It is extremely stressful on our bodies to take synthetic hormones and then abruptly stop them.
 Maca may help to restore hormonal harmony once again.

-Once the menstrual cycle is restored, healthy cervical mucous production should be restored as well.
-If you find you are still struggling with lack of cervical mucous you may want to consider supplements that have been shown to help promote healthy CM production.
+Once the menstrual cycle is restored, healthy cervical mucus production should be restored as well.
+If you find you are still struggling with lack of cervical mucus you may want to consider supplements that have been shown to help promote healthy CM production.

-Cervical mucous production may be altered for some time as well since the hormones in birth controls thicken cervical mucous for some time.
+Cervical mucus production may be altered for some time as well since the hormones in birth control thicken cervical mucus for some time.
 Supplements that have proven results for restoring healthy CM are Evening Primrose Oil, Borage Oil, L-Arginine and Fertile CM.
 Be sure to drink plenty of water daily.
-At first you may also want to consider using a sperm friendly lubricant until your natural healthy cervical mucous is restored.
+At first you may also want to consider using a sperm friendly lubricant until your natural healthy cervical mucus is restored.